Tanmay000009/AnonyMUST/Readme.md

 Run command to start the server :
 `node index.js`

-Server will ve started on PORT 3000.
+Server will be started on PORT 3000.
 Open a browser and navigate to http://localhost:3000/ to access the server.

 ## Made with Love and Blockchain by
 1. Abhishek Asgola